florisboard/emojicon/README.md

 `./emojicon.py <action> [<options...>]`

-To use this tool, make sure you have Python 3.10 or newer installed in your system and that you ran `git submodule update --init --recursive` to initialize the CLDR git submodule.
+To use this tool, make sure you have Python 3.10 or newer installed in your system.

 ### Actions